 Personally, I think it’s a shame that this practice is allowed to continue.
 But I try to contribute by only buying organic food.
 And by choosing organic supplements.

 Bulk drinking, what’s that?

 The human body consists roughly of 63% water.
 We need to drink enough water to make sure our body stays hydrated.
-Enough is the amount of liters you get when you multiply your weight in kg by 0,044.
-For women that comes down to 2 to 2,5 liter, men will need a bit more, 2,5 to 3 liter.
+Enough is the number of litres you get when you multiply your weight in kg by 0,044.
+For women that comes down to 2 to 2,5 litres, men will need a bit more, 2,5 to 3 litres.

 Ice cold water is not very healthy

 Cold water increases the risk of respiratory infections and various types of throat problems.
 It can cause mucous membranes to become inflamed more quickly.
 Drinking cold water causes your blood vessels to contract, which slows down the flow of blood.

 Cold water makes the fat of the food harder which your stomach is digesting, disrupting the digestion process.

 And in summer drinking ice-cold water makes your body temperature go down, so your brain will give the message to warm up.
 Making you warmer instead of cooling off.

 If you feel a lack of energy during the day, it might be that you sip too much.
 Try to have 3 or 4 moments during the day to drink a lot of water all at once.

 The reason for this is that our body still isn’t adjusted to the fast modern life.
 When we were cave people there wasn’t always water or food around, so whenever there was a chance to drink, we drank a lot all at once.